Theories of Consciousness (tcc)

 In each case, the finding is empirical and robust.
 The inference is metaphysical and underdetermined.
 The correlation is a constraint; the production claim is a commitment.

 The production assumption is so deeply embedded in consciousness science that it is rarely stated as an assumption.
 It is treated as the default interpretation — the obvious reading of the data.
 But as this project has argued throughout (see Myth of Metaphysical Neutrality and The Emergence of Physicalism), the “obvious” reading is the product of a specific historical and institutional trajectory, not of the data themselves.
+Making the production assumption visible does not refute it.
+It allows it to be evaluated as what it is: a metaphysical commitment, not an empirical finding.

-XI.
-Implications
+X. Implications

 This analysis does not ask consciousness scientists to become idealists.
 It asks them to notice that their empirical findings are ontologically neutral and that the production inference is a commitment, not a discovery.
 The structural constraints identified by IIT, GNW, RPT, predictive processing, and HOT are genuine contributions regardless of ontology.
 Making the ontological packaging explicit allows the findings to be evaluated on their own terms — and applied within whichever interpretive framework proves most coherent.